Haringey Labour’s bizarre logic

 Nor has the exposure even resulted in Labour councillors saying, ‘ok, we made a mistake’.

-Instead, they’ve got for a bit of bluster about how if you think the expensive poster location is a wasteful use of money then you must be knocking the scheme the poster is advertising.
+Instead, they’ve got for a bit of bluster in the local press about how if you think the expensive poster location is a wasteful use of money then you must be knocking the scheme the poster is advertising.

 It’s a weird logic to equate support for a scheme with supporting wasteful spending to promote the scheme, but that’s Haringey Labour’s logic for you.